amankashyap4321/NETFLIX-CLONE/README.md

 # Netflix Clone

-Clone of the Netflix website using html, CSS and JavaScript.
+<center> Clone of the Netflix website using html, CSS and JavaScript.  </center>

-<center> WILL DO BACKEND LATER :) </center>